TheHamkerCat/python-arq/README.md

 ## Usage

-For Example, to get a song link from deezer, you can do this
+For Example, to search for a youtube video, you can do this

 ```py
 from asyncio import run